 3. Krampus, Austria

-Krampus is a demon that frightens children before Christmas, one of the strangest Christmas traditions. one-penny ©
+Krampus is a demon that frightens children before Christmas, one of the strangest Christmas traditions.

 A bit like the whipping father, a demon-like creature chases children into the streets, frightens them and punishes the less wise.

 Japan is new to Christmas.
 Apart from the traditions of gifts and luminous garlands, Japan has decided to create its own tradition… Somewhat foreign: “Kurisumasu ni wa Kentakkii!”
 Which means “Kentucky for Christmas”!

 This tradition comes from a group of expats who wanted to eat turkey for the holidays and found nowhere fell back on the KFC.